is4tomj/is4tomj-hugo/content/posts/0004-003-sets-iteration.md

 ## Second rule of Sets – if using a set is required, then do not use "respectively" language

-A claim that uses a set will frequently use "respectively" haphazardly, and often incorrectly, throughout the claim.
-If two sets are needed, and objects in a first set are related to a corresponding object in a second set, then consider doing the following:
+A claim that uses a set often uses "respectively" haphazardly, and often incorrectly, throughout the claim.
+If two sets are needed, and each object in a first set is related to a corresponding object in a second set, then consider doing the following:

 ``` claims
 A method comprising: